IBM/worklog/API.md

 Invalid Year: When the year specified is not a valid integer year, the response is a 400 status code.
 The response body is a JSON object containing an error message.

 Invalid Office Total: When the office variable input is invalid and not a postive number, or the reset value is greater than or equal to the existing office total, the response is a 400 status code.
 The response body is a JSON object containing an error.

+Invalid Dates: When the startdate comes after the lastdate or the month and day parameters are not valid integers, the response is a 400 status code.
+The response body is a JSON object containing an error message.

 Not Logged In: When the user specified is not a valid username or the valid user is not currently logged in, the response is a 403 status code.
 The response body is a JSON object containing an error message.